NishantSinha720/Healthcare-Copilot/README.md

 # 📄 License

-This project is currently intended for educational and portfolio purposes.
+This project is currently intended for **educational and portfolio purposes**.

 An appropriate open-source license can be added before public redistribution.

 ---

-## Built by Nishant Sinha
+# 👨‍💻 Built by Nishant Sinha

-Healthcare Copilot is a software-engineering-focused application demonstrating how modern backend systems can integrate AI, asynchronous processing, real-time communication, security, testing, and containerized deployment into a single product.
+Healthcare Copilot is a software-engineering-focused application demonstrating how modern backend systems can integrate **AI, asynchronous processing, real-time communication, security, testing, and containerized deployment** into a single product.